clinical-genomics-uppsala/PrecMed1/docs/lab4.md

     However, this only applies if the tumor content is 100%.
 Otherwise, the effect of a somatic CNV will be smaller as only a subset of the cells are affected.
 See further [CNVkits explanation of log2ratio](https://cnvkit.readthedocs.io/en/stable/calling.html).

 !!!
 NOTE
-    The VAF-plots show the allele frequencies of heterozygous germline SNPs in the sample.
-When there is a deletion or duplication the allele frequencies will increase or decrease depending on the allele.
+    The VAF-plots show the allele frequencies of heterozygous **germline** SNPs in the sample.
+When there is a somatic deletion or duplication the allele frequencies will increase or decrease depending on the allele.
 This is used as additional evidence of amplifications and deletions.
-Sometimes the genome can have two copies of the same allele and the deletion will only show up in the VAF-plot.
+Sometimes the genome can have two copies of the same allele and no copies of the other allele.
+This case will only show up in the VAF-plot as the copy number looks normal.
 This is called a [copy number neutral loss of heterozygozity](https://en.wikipedia.org/wiki/Loss_of_heterozygosity).

 ### Sample with CNVs
 Now, lets consider a sample with large chromosomal alterations: `CNV/tumor.cnv.html`.